 There is an ongoing threat of kidnapping in many parts of the world.
-The Department of Foreign Affairs and Trade (DFAT) is aware of a number of kidnapping cases involving Australians, such as:
+The Department of Foreign Affairs and Trade (DFAT) is aware of a number of kidnapping cases involving Australians, including cases of:

 - kidnapping for ransom;